 We do stress that owners don’t rush into unnecessary expense and commission full-scale testing unless there is good reason to suspect contamination.
 A screening test will give reassurance in most cases and the results of this initial test are an empirical guide regarding what to do next.
 As methamphetamine use is common and residential methamphetamine labs are rare, a screening test should be sufficient for most purposes and we can advise the extent of decontamination required.

-"There's a big difference between living in a house where someone smoked methamphetamine, and living in a house that was used to manufacture the drug."
+There's a big difference between living in a house where someone smoked methamphetamine and living in a house that was used to manufacture the drug."
 National Poisons Centre toxicologist Dr Leo Schep says.
-"People living in a laboratory environment risk suffering adverse cardiovascular, respiratory and dermal effects following the exposure to organic solvents, acids, alkalis and other chemicals.
-However, people dwelling in a house where previous tenants had smoked methamphetamine and there is some evidence of low concentrations on surfaces, have minimal risks of toxicity."
+"People living in a laboratory environment risk suffering adverse cardiovascular, respiratory and dermal effects following the exposure to organic solvents, a house where previous tenants had used methamphetamine and there is some evidence of low concentrations on surfaces, have minimal risks of toxicity."

 "The risks would be similar for people who live in a house that had previous dwellers who smoked cigarettes or marijuana.
-They will have exposure to these drugs but the concentrations will not be sufficiently high enough to cause either psychoactive or toxic effects to people who may have had inadvertent, and brief, dermal contact with these surfaces."
+They will have exposure to these drugs, but the concentrations will not be sufficiently high enough to cause either psychoactive or toxic effects to people who may have had inadvertent, and brief, dermal contact with these surfaces."

-However, properties that have been the location of a methamphetamine lab or housed heavy users may have significant contamination and subsequent dwellers will probably report skin irritation, eye conditions and respiratory discomfort.
+Properties that have been the location of a methamphetamine lab or housed heavy users may have significant contamination and subsequent dwellers will probably report skin irritation, eye conditions and respiratory discomfort.